 If hotels aren’t your style, try a home rental instead.
 When traveling with children, the additional space and amenities provided by home-style accommodations can be very helpful.
 If you’re wondering how to travel with kids without losing the amenities of home, sites like VRBO give you additional options like kitchens, en-suite laundry, and kids’ toys on-site.
-Others such as Airbnb, TurnKey Vacation Rentals, or FlipKey are also good options.
+Others such as Airbnb, Top Villas, Evolve, or FlipKey are also good options.
 Finally, HomeExchange is a unique option for families who are willing to list their home within a community of travelers listing theirs too.
 It can be a great way to save on budget and find unique accommodations for your family travels.

 Last-Minute Hotel Bookings

 HotelTonight: A booking site used to book last-minute accommodations in the Americas, Europe, and Australia.
 Through the site, you can book unbooked rooms at discounted rates because they are last-minute bookings.
 If you are okay with a bit of ambiguity in your travel planning, this may be a great option to save you money.
 Additionally, Last Minute Travel is another last-minute booking site for vacation planning.